Counseling Office

 Ms. Paniagua earned a Bachelor of Arts degree in history with a minor in political science from UCLA in 2005.
 After spending time working with K-12 students in different capacities, in 2014, she earned a Master of Arts degree in counseling with a PPS credential in School Counseling from Loyola Marymount University.
 Ms. Paniagua has been a high school counselor since 2014 and a proud member of El Camino Real Charter High School since 2015.

-Last Names: Gon - Lar
+Last Names: El - Jh

 Mr. David Lee, School Counselor